cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* *string

 Repository where to locate the requested chart.

-If is a URL the chart is installed without installing the repository.
+If it is a URL the chart is installed without installing the repository.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs/data-sources/template#repository DataHelmTemplate#repository}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs/data-sources/template#repository DataHelmTemplate#repository}

 ---